htunkhainglynn/ecommerce/README.md

     docker-compose up
     ```
 4. Access the application at `http://localhost:8080`.
+5. Access API documentation at `http://localhost:8080/swagger-ui/index.html`.
+6. Postman file for testing is in /postman.
-5. Login as Admin using admin@gmail.com, password.
+7. Login as Admin using admin@gmail.com, password.
-6. Login as User using user@gmail.com, password.
+8. Login as User using user@gmail.com, password.

 ## Usage